mongodb/specifications/source/sessions/tests/README.rst

 18. Implicit session is ignored if connection does not support sessions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This test uses a mongocryptd server as the test server; however, in the event that mongocryptd
+This test uses a mongocryptd server as the test server (available with server versions 4.2+); however, in the event that mongocryptd
 starts supporting sessions or is not a viable option for this test, another server may be substituted
 in these tests as long as it does not return a non-null value for ``logicalSessionTimeoutMinutes``;
 in the event that no such server is readily available, a mock server may be used instead.